You are here

 - Studies (regardless of review path) that have completed subject intervention/interaction and in which activity is limited to either final analysis of identifiable data/biospecimens or involve accessing follow-up clinical data from procedures that subjects undergo as part of clinical care.

 Remember: Studies qualifying for expedited review must be of no more than minimal risk and meet one of the OHRP Expedited Review Categories.

 Eliminating continuing review for qualifying minimal-risk research reduces administrative burden for both the study team and IRB staff without impact to the human subjects.

 U-M Transition Process

-For existing expedited studies that were approved prior to January 18, 2018 and for full board studies that no longer involve subject intervention/interaction, the U-M IRBs will evaluate the need for continuing review at the time of the next amendment of scheduled continuing review (SCR) submission.
+For existing expedited studies that are approved on or before January 18, 2018 and for full board studies that no longer involve subject intervention/interaction, the U-M IRBs will evaluate the need for continuing review at the time of the next amendment or scheduled continuing review (SCR) submission.